 Poulos, RC, Thoms, JAI, Shah, A, Beck, D, Pimanda, JE & Wong, JWH 2015, 'Systematic Screening of Promoter Regions Pinpoints Functional Cis-Regulatory Mutations in a Cutaneous Melanoma Genome', MOLECULAR CANCER RESEARCH, vol. 13, no. 8, pp. 1218-1226.View/Download from: Publisher's site

-Tursky, ML, Beck, D, Thoms, JAI, Huang, Y, Kumari, A, Unnikrishnan, A, Knezevic, K, Evans, K, Richards, LA, Lee, E, Morris, J, Goldberg, L, Izraeli, S, Wong, JWH, Olivier, J, Lock, RB, MacKenzie, KL & Pimanda, JE 2015, 'Overexpression of ERG in cord blood progenitors promotes expansion and recapitulates molecular signatures of high ERG leukemias', LEUKEMIA, vol. 29, no. 4, pp. 819-827.View/Download from: UTS OPUS or Publisher's site
+Tursky, ML, Beck, D, Thoms, JAI, Huang, Y, Kumari, A, Unnikrishnan, A, Knezevic, K, Evans, K, Richards, LA, Lee, E, Morris, J, Goldberg, L, Izraeli, S, Wong, JWH, Olivier, J, Lock, RB, MacKenzie, KL & Pimanda, JE 2015, 'Overexpression of ERG in cord blood progenitors promotes expansion and recapitulates molecular signatures of high ERG leukemias', LEUKEMIA, vol. 29, no. 4, pp. 819-827.View/Download from: Publisher's site

 Zarzour, P, Boelen, L, Luciani, F, Beck, D, Sakthianandeswaren, A, Mouradov, D, Sieber, OM, Hawkins, NJ, Hesson, LB, Ward, RL & Wong, JWH 2015, 'Single Nucleotide Polymorphism Array Profiling Identifies Distinct Chromosomal Aberration Patterns Across Colorectal Adenomas and Carcinomas', GENES CHROMOSOMES & CANCER, vol. 54, no. 5, pp. 303-314.View/Download from: Publisher's site